Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: Introduction

 It is well known that perturbative anomalies for continuous symmetries \cite{H8035} and perturbative gravitational anomalies \cite{AW8469,W8597} imply gaplessness \cite{LSM6107,CG8205,W8322,H8353,W9125,Oc9911137,Oc0002392,H0431,GM08120351,CGW1107,L13017355}.
 This can be understood as \emph{perturbative-anomaly protected gaplessness}.
-Some times, even global anomalies for discrete symmetries imply gaplessness \cite{CLW1141,FO150307292,SV170501557,VP190506969,ET190708204,TV200806638,LZ220403131}, which can be understood as \emph{anomalous-symmetry protected gaplessness}.
-Symmetry fractionalizations, some times, can also imply gaplessness \cite{W0213,L160605652,WL191206167}, which can be understood as \emph{symmetry-fractionalization protected gaplessness}.
-Our holographic theory provides a unified point of view to understand the above protected gaplessness.
-For example, we usually say a system with anomalous symmetry (\ie a boundary of SPT state) is either \emph{symmetric gapless}, \emph{gapped with symmetry breaking}, or \emph{gapped with topological order}.
-Under the holographic point of view, the \emph{symmetric gapless} corresponds to not breaking any \catsymm\ (\ie $\cA = \one$ is trivial and $\eM_{/\one}= \eM$ is non-trivial).
-The \emph{gapped with symmetry breaking} corresponds to breaking a maximal part of \catsymm\ (\ie $\cA = \cA_1$ is non-trivial and $\eM_{/\cA_1}$ is trivial).
-The \emph{gapped with topological order} corresponds to breaking another maximal part of \catsymm\ (\ie $\cA = \cA_2$ is non-trivial and $\eM_{/\cA_2}$ is trivial).
-Just that, the condensation of $\cA_1$ breaks a 0-symmetry, while the condensation of $\cA_2$ breaks a higher dual symmetry.
+Even global anomalies for discrete symmetries may imply gaplessness \cite{CLW1141,FO150307292,SV170501557,VP190506969,ET190708204,TV200806638,LZ220403131}, which can be understood as \emph{anomalous-symmetry protected gaplessness}.
+Symmetry fractionalization may also imply gaplessness \cite{W0213,L160605652,WL191206167}, which can be understood as \emph{symmetry-fractionalization protected gaplessness}.
+Our Symm/TO correspondence provides a unified point of view to understand these different kinds of protected gaplessness.

-We stress that a non-trivial unbroken \catsymm\ $\eM_{/\cA}$ is the reason for gaplessness.
-Thus, a non-trivial $\eM_{/\cA}$ represents the emergence of gaplessness.
-This suggests that the low energy properties of the gapless state are characterized by unbroken \catsymm\ $\eM_{/\cA}$ -- a topological order in one higher dimension.
-In other words, we can use topological orders to systematically study, or even classify, gapless states and the correspond quantum field theories in one lower dimensions.
-In particular, we can use an algebraic number theoretical method to compute the low energy properties of a gapless state from its unbroken \catsymm\ $\eM_{/\cA}$.
+We want to emphasize that a nontrivial reduced \symmTO\ $\eM_{/\cA}$ is viewed as the reason for gaplessness in this framework.
+Thus, a nontrivial $\eM_{/\cA}$ represents the emergence of gaplessness.
+This suggests that the low energy properties of the gapless state are characterized by the reduced \symmTO\ $\eM_{/\cA}$.
+In other words, we can use reduced \symmTOs\ to systematically study, and potentially classify, gapless states and the corresponding quantum field theories in one lower dimensions.
+In particular, we can use holographic modular bootstrap \cite{RVh9803129,CZ190312334,JW190513279,LS230213900} to compute the low energy properties of a 1+1D gapless state from its reduced \symmTO\ $\eM_{/\cA}$, as we will describe in section \ref{holo-theory}.